asidlare/acr_test/README.md

 tools  - directory with tasks source code

-tests - directory with tests
+test - directory with tests

-tmp - directory prepared for csv files